DSM-IV-TR Diagnostic Criteria

 The prevalence of oppositional defiant disorder is uncertain, but it has been estimated at 5.7–9.9%.
 The average age at onset is 6 years.
 Oppositional defiant disorder is regarded by many researchers as a milder, precocious form of conduct disorder.
 The male-to-female sex ratio in childhood conduct disorder is 4:1.
 There is a clinical impression that childhood oppositional defiant disorder is more common among preadolescent males than females, however, the relative prevalence in females appears to rise in adolescence.

-The genesis of oppositional defiant disorder has not been studied separately from ...
+The genesis of oppositional defiant disorder has not ...